 Spinal and epidural anesthesia are medicines that numb parts of your body to block pain.
 They are given through shots in or around the spine.
 You will stay awake during both of these types of anesthesia.

-The area of your back where the needle will be inserted will be cleaned with a special solution.
-Most of the time this shot will go in your lower back.
+The area of your back where the needle is inserted is cleaned with a special solution.
+Most of the time this shot goes in your lower back.
 This area may also be numbed with a local anesthetic.
-You may receive fluids through an intravenous line (IV, in a vein).
+You may receive fluids through an intravenous line (IV) in a vein.
 You may also get medicine to help you relax.

 For an epidural:

 Your pulse, blood pressure and oxygen levels in your blood are checked during the procedure.
 After the procedure you will have a bandage where the needle was inserted.